Andrepereira2001/feup-lbaw-2021/pa.md

 ### 4. Input Validation

-> Describe how input data was validated, and provide examples to scenarios using both client-side and server-side validation.

 In our project we use both client-side and server-side validation for example while receiving date inputs from the user:

 In our blade.php we have created a date type input: